GOLD MONSTER 1000

 The Minelab Gold Monster 1000 is the simplest easiest gold detector to use on the market with a 24-bit microprocessor which no other VLF metal detector has.
 Its unique configuration allows you to piece together how you want your Gold Monster 1000 setup to look like.
 WIth Accessories like various sized and specialized coils, adjustable shafts, headphone options, an 8 AA battery pack and a rechargeable lithium-ion battery.

 Weighing in at 2.9lbs, the Gold monster 1000 runs at a unique 45kHz frequency, offers automatic and manual sensitivity setting, discrimination and all-metal mode, and auto ground tracking.
+The Gold Monster 1000 has a waterproof coil (up to 3 feet), and the control box is rainproof (water resistant).

 Over $80 dollars extra's Free Shipping